erictt/computer-science-learning/source/_posts/cs6250/week-10-internet-surveillance-and-censorship.md

 2. **Need for Scale**: At first, the methods to measure Internet censorship were relying on volunteers who were running measurement software on their own devices.
 Since this requires them to actually install software and do measurements, we can see that this method is <u>unlikely to reach the scale required.</u>[Quiz] There is a need for methods and tools that are independent of human intervention and participation.
 3. **Identifying the intent to restrict content access**: While identifying inconsistent or anomalous DNS responses can help to detect a variety of underlying causes such as misconfigurations, identifying DNS manipulation is different and it requires that we detect the intent to block access to content.
 It poses its own challenges.
     * So we need to rely on identifying multiple indications to infer DNS manipulation.
-4. **Ethics and Minimizing Risks**: Obviously, there are risks associated with involving citizens in censorship measurement studies, based on how different countries maybe penalizing access to censored material.
-Therefore, it is safer to stay away from using DNS resolvers or DNS forwarders in the home networks of individual users.
+4. **Ethics and Minimizing Risks**: Obviously, there are risks associated with involving citizens in censorship measurement studies, based on how **different countries maybe penalizing access to censored material**. <u>Therefore, it is safer to stay away from using DNS resolvers or DNS forwarders in the home networks of individual users</u>.
 Instead, <u>it is safer to rely on open DNS resolvers</u>[Quiz] that are hosted in Internet infrastructure, for example, within Internet service providers or cloud hosting providers.

 ### Example Censorship Detection Systems and Their Limitations